dcycle/starterkit-node/README.md

 We use both npm [mongoose](https://www.npmjs.com/package/mongoose) and npm [mongodb](https://www.npmjs.com/package/mongodb).

 Mongodb is very unstructured and lets you do almost anything; we use it in the above example.
 Mongoose allows you to define schemas and is used for user storage.
-I find its learning curve a lot steeper (I still don't fully understand it), but the code works and was taken from the resources in the "Resrouces" section, below.
+I find its learning curve a lot steeper (I still don't fully understand it), but the code works for storing users; and it was taken from the resources in the "Resrouces" section, below.

 Logging in with GitHub
 -----